element36-io/ebics-java-server/docs/TEST.md

 ## Clone repo and run unit tests

-Run tests for the ebics-java-client on linux - it mounts sources into a gradle docker container with java and the maven build tool - so you do not need to install java or gradle on your local machine:
+Run tests for the ebics-java-client on linux or MacOs - it mounts sources into a gradle docker container with java and the maven build tool - so you do not need to install java or gradle on your local machine:

     git clone git@github.com:element36-io/ebics-java-service.git